The Sea of Galilee, Israel

 The Sea of Galilee is a public natural site featuring multiple access points, some managed by local authorities and others operated privately.
 It offers a wide range of attractions and activities for all visitors.
 Here are a few examples:

-• Swimming: Designated beaches such as Ginosar and Ein Gev provide safe and comfortable spots to swim in the lake’s warm, naturally buoyant waters.
+- Swimming and Beaches: Designated beaches such as Ginosar and Ein Gev provide safe and comfortable spots to swim in the lake’s warm, naturally buoyant waters.

 Planning Your Visit to the Sea of Galilee